krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 These standards are particularly valuable in [Data Mesh](https://martinfowler.com/articles/data-mesh-principles.html) architectures, where DCAT and DPROD enable domain ownership through clear accountability metadata.
 They support self-service capabilities with standardized interfaces, enable federated governance across decentralized teams, and promote product thinking by treating data as managed products with documented interfaces and service levels.

-This approach aligns well with the [[Data Catalog Guide#Domain-Specific vs General-Purpose Catalogs|domain-specific catalog]] approach, where specialized teams can maintain their domain-specific metadata while adhering to enterprise-wide standards.
+This approach aligns well with the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ### Implementation Approach